Balalaika (film): Critical reception

 Previewed on December 15, 1939, most critics agreed that the stars and production were excellent, even if the script and plot were not.
 Many went on to prophesy a glowing career for Massey – here in her first starring role – which never took off.
 Frank S. Nugent's review in The New York Times praised Massey's blond good looks and Eddy's competence: "She looks like Dietrich, talks like Garbo... while leaving the bulk of (the score) safely to Mr. Eddy..."

 Despite enjoying the romantic escapism and musical artistry, Nugent foresaw international repercussions.
 "In these propaganda-searching days, we know the comrades are going to howl bloody Metro-Goldwyn-Mayer.
 The notion of peasant girls tossing their locks and eyes at the Imperial Guard and the film's gusty sighing over the dear dead days... are bound to be tantamount to waving a papal bull before the Red flag of The Daily Worker."

 Nor did he overlook the film's shortcomings, "...the picture is long on formula and short on originality... nine out of ten sequences have been blue-printed before," but nonetheless gave director Reinhold Schunzel credit for a job well done.

+According to MGM records, the film earned $926,000 in the United States and Canada and $1,153,000 elsewhere, resulting in a loss of $486,000.